A late confirmation statement can cause various problems for a limited company.

 What is the payment period for a confirmation statement?

-There is an annual fee which must be paid in respect of confirmation statement filings.
-The payment period for this annual fee is considered separately from the review period.
+You must pay an annual fee to Companies House to make confirmation statement filings.
+The payment period for this annual fee is separate from the review period.

 For newly formed companies, the payment period is 12 months from the company incorporation date.
 For older companies, the payment period is 12 months from the date of the last payment.

-Multiple confirmation statements can be submitted in the payment period covered by the annual fee.
+Multiple confirmation statements can be submitted in each payment period covered by the annual fee.
 The annual fee only needs to be paid with the first confirmation statement in each payment period.

 Example:

-Company ABC decides to file their confirmation statement on 30 September 2021.
-At this point they must also pay the annual fee in respect of their payment period.
+Company ABC decides to file its confirmation statement early, on 30 September 2024.
+At this point, the company must also pay the annual fee in respect of its payment period.

-The company directors decide to submit a second confirmation statement on 1 December 2021.
-This time no fee is payable, as the payment period is still covered by the first fee which has been paid.
+The company decides to submit a second confirmation statement, on 1 December 2024.
+No fee is payable this time because the payment period is still covered by the fee that was paid when the first confirmation statement was filed.

-The company submits their next confirmation statement on 5 January 2022.
+The company files its next confirmation statement on 5 January 2025.
 The annual fee must be paid again at this point.